 Also, a word on medication.
 Some prescription medications can have legal issues in Thailand.

 It’s a good idea to have a doctor’s note that explains any meds that may carry drug penalties.
 Thailand has extreme penalties for drug possession.

-Take care when renting a car
+Do take care when renting a car

 There are a ton of Thai car hire businesses out there so you won’t have any trouble renting some wheels.

 Take plenty of photographs before getting underway so you’ve a record of your car’s bodywork before renting it.